-Depending on the car, anywhere from $240 to $800 for the tires, with $15 to $25 per tire for the installation.
+Depending on the car, anywhere from $600 to $1500 for the tires, plus around $25 per tire for the installation.
 Special tires, or ones installed in expensive areas, may cost even more.

 Yes, Tire Rack sells some of the top-rated tires on the market, including Michelin, Bridgestone, Kumho, and even Hoosier racing tires.

 You really shouldn’t.
 Tires age from environmental effects even if they’re just sitting in your garage.
 Most car makers recommend replacing them every 6 years.
 Tire manufacturers often recommend replacing them at 10 years.

 Yes, but oftentimes just because they can doesn’t mean they should.
 If you do decide to keep tires that long, inspect them often for dry rot, cracking, and other problems that could lead to a tire failure.